SalapakaLab-SIMBioSys/Step-Detection-Algorithm/README.md

-# Installation
+# Step Detection Algorithm

-# SDA
+A toolbox for detecting steps of unknown size and location.

-Toolbox for Step Detection Algorithm
+# How to use

 # Citation
 To cite SDA, please use the Automatica publication: